apache/openwhisk/docs/mobile_sdk.md

 # Using the OpenWhisk mobile SDK

 OpenWhisk provides a mobile SDK for iOS and watchOS 2 devices that enables mobile apps to easily fire remote triggers and invoke remote actions.
-A version for Android is currently not available and so Android developers can resort to using the OpenWhisk REST API directly.
+A version for Android is currently not available; Android developers can use the OpenWhisk REST API directly.

 The mobile SDK is written in Swift 2.0 and supports iOS 9 and later releases.